Board of Directors have pleasure in presenting 62nd annual report of your Company forthe financial year ended 31 March 2021.

 As per Regulation 43A of the SEBI (Listing Obligations and Disclosure Requirements)Regulations 2015 (Listing Regulations) the Dividend Distribution Policy is available onthe Company's website at www.nesco.in.

 Management Discussion and Analysis as specified under the Listing Regulations ispresented as a separate section in this Annual Report.

 i) Nesco IT Park:

 During the year revenue from IT Park increased by 14.89% to Rs.24606.29 lakhs(previous year Rs.21416.82 lakhs).

 80% of Tower 03 and 75% of Tower 04 are occupied by our clients.
 Hall 3 providesIncubation Centre facility; and a Child Care Centre for children of employees working inNesco Center.

 Our IT Towers accommodate world's leading multinationals such as HSBC KPMG PWC MSCIBlackRock Here Solution Framestore Priceline and several others.
 Due to the ongoingCovid-19 Pandemic most of our clients have instructed their employees to work from home.

 ii) Bombay Exhibition Centre:

-Since 23 March 2020 in view of the lockdown to control the COVID-19 pandemic severalexhibitions have been either postponed or cancelled.
-This has not signi_cantly impactedperformance of financial year 2019-20.
-However impact on our business would depend onfuture developments and the Company will closely monitor the situation.
+Since 23 March 2020 in view of the lockdown to control the COVID-19 pandemic allexhibitions have been either postponed or cancelled.
+This has significantly impactedperformance of financial year 2020-21.
+However Company is closely monitoring thesituation and future developments.

 iii) Nesco Foods: